panva/openid-client/docs/README.md

   - introspection endpoint requests
   - revocation endpoint requests

-This function will then be called before executing each and every request.
+This function will then be called before executing each and every request on the instance or constructor.

 ```js
 const { custom } = require('openid-client');